THE DOVER WAR MEMORIAL PROJECT

 Littlehales, R.

 Reginald Littlehales, 1268196, was a Sergeant (Air Gunner) in the RAFVR, 625 Squadron.
-He was 33 when he died on 3rd November 1943, and is buried in the Reichswald Forest War Cemetery, 6 G 6.
+He was 33 when he was reported missing, and later as having died on 3 November 1943, and is buried in the Reichswald Forest War Cemetery, Germany.
+6 G 6

 Lohan, G. H.

 Gerard Harris Lohan, 94156, was a Captain in the South Staffordshire Regiment, attached to the 8th battalion of the Durham Light Infantry.
-He was 32 when he died on 17th July 1943, and is buried in the Catania War Cemetery, Sicily, II D 28.
+He was 32 (24?) when he died on 17 July 1943, and is buried in the Catania War Cemetery, Sicily.
+II D 28

-He was the son of Matthew Gordon Lohan and Queenie Lohan, and the husband of Margaret Mary Lohan, from Pittville, Cheltenham, Gloucestershire.
+He was the second son of Major Matthew Gordon Lohan and Queenie Lohan, and the husband of Margaret Mary Lohan, from Pittville, Cheltenham, Gloucestershire.
+1944 - "In treasured remembrance of our beloved son"

 Low, J.

-James Low, 2751603, was a Corporal in the 1st battalion of the Black Watch (Royal Highlanders). he died on 12th June 1940, aged 36.
+James Low, 2751603, was a Corporal in the 1st battalion of the Black Watch (Royal Highlanders). he died on 12 June 1940, aged 36.
 He is buried in the Veules-les-Roses Communal Cemetery, France.
+Row 1, Grave 3

 Lown, N. E.

-Norman Edmund Lown, C/JX 140413, was a Petty Officer in the Royal Navy, aboard the HMS Bullen.
-He died on 6th December 1944, aged 27.
-He is buried in the Hillswick (St Magnus) Cemetery, Shetland, UK, grave 205
+Norman Edmund Lown, C/JX 140413, was a Petty Officer aboard HMS Bullen.
+He died on 6 December 1944, aged 27.
+He is buried in the Hillswick (St Magnus) Cemetery, Shetland.
+Grave 205

 Lush, C. E.

 Cyril Edward Lush, 1869296, was a Sapper in 35 Fortress Company of the Royal Engineers.
-He died on 289th April 1944, when he was 28.
+He died as a POW on 28 April 1944, when he was 28.
 He is buried in the Chungkai War Cemetery, Thailand.
+2 B 6